smartgoo/kaspa-python-sdk/README.md

 ## Bindings Approach/Design

 ### Overview
-This project attempts to leverage native/existing Rusty-Kaspa features as much as possible.
+This project attempts to leverage native/existing Rusty-Kaspa source as much as possible.
+This is accomplished by defining Python-compatible code that wraps RK native.
+The current approach can be summarized as:

-To accomplish that goal, the [newtype pattern](https://doc.rust-lang.org/rust-by-example/generics/new_types.html) is used extensively.
-Methods of the wrapped RK native struct are then leveraged as much as possible, typically by also wrapping the methods themselves for exposure to Python.
+- Wrappers should perform only type conversion to/from RK native (to the extent possible).
+- When logic is needed, RK native logic should be used (to the extent possible).

+In some areas, due limitations and/or Python interface requirements, this approach does not work (or partially works), resulting in new implementation/re-implementation/etc.

 All Python exposed structs and enums defined in this repository are prefixed with `Py` (e.g. `PyRpcClient`).
 These are then exposed to for use in Python without the prefix.

-These `Py` prefixed types exist solely to fulfill Rust/Python interface requirements.
-When the newtype pattern is used to wrap RK native, these `Py` types are largely wrappers with very little logic, typically just type conversions.
-When the newtype pattern cannot be used (due to limitations), these `Py` types do more than just type conversions but still attempt to leverage RK native where possible.
+Rust utility/helper functions are exposed as well.

+The [newtype pattern](https://doc.rust-lang.org/rust-by-example/generics/new_types.html) is used extensively.
+Methods of the wrapped RK native struct are then leveraged as much as possible, typically by also wrapping the methods themselves for exposure to Python.

-This repository relies on various features in RK native that are gated behind WASM feature flags.
-As such, WASM features are a common dependency.
+This repository relies on RK features gated behind WASM feature flags.
+As such, RK WASM features are a dependency.

-There are a handful of limitations that cause the need to reimplement code entirely in this repository.
+There are a handful of limitations that cause the need for new or re-implementation in this repository.
 Those are detailed below.

 The directory structure of this project approximately mirrors that of rusty-kaspa's workspace.
 This is likely to change but currently makes development easier.